zwilder/GoblinCaves/Ideas.md

 Minor goal: All in game text (the flavor and spice) stored and loaded from an external file.
 Flavor text procedurally generated if appropriate.
 Advantage is that it can be easily added to, modified, and even translated to other languages

+Items should be stored in a linked list.
+The "inventory" for the players and monsters should be a list, and each tile should have a list.
+The list would contain the head node (item), and maybe a count?
+The list should have functions to push and pop nodes (items), so that items could be transferred from enemies to tiles to player etc.